999 Fond du Lac St

 Mt Calvary Bulletin Board

-Reminder — please do not blow your grass clippings into the street/road.
+Fall Reminders — please do not blow your leaves into the street/road.
 It clogs our storm drains as well as negatively affecting our sewer system.
 If you blow them on the street, please sweep them up when you are done.
+The Village will be setting a date to do a final leaf clean up of the streets once most of the leaves are off the trees.

 2017 Water Report - 2017 Consumer Confidence Report

-Compost Site – as summer is upon us, please be reminded of what items are allowed to be disposed at the compost site.
+Compost Site – Please be reminded of what items are allowed to be disposed at the compost site.
 The following items are allowed: grass clippings, leaves, garden waste, flower and plant clippings, as well as brush & small branches only.
 The following items are NOT ALLOWED: tree limbs, tree stumps, chunks of wood, lumber, stones, or garbage or rubbish.

 USDA Rural Development Funding - Does your home need repairs?
 Would you like to purchase a home?
 USDA Rural Development has funding available to purchase and repair homes in eligible rural communities.
 Interest rates range between 1 - 3.75%.
 Grants for repairs are also available to income eligible households over the age of 62.
 For more information, contact USDA Rural Development at 715-345-7611 and see the link below or at www.rd.usda.gov/wi .
 USDA Rural Development is an equal opportunity provider, lender and employer.